Internal job candidates

 My company doesn’t hire internal job candidates!

 A classic response and one I hear on a very regular basis.
 They do hire internal job candidates, they just aren’t hiring you.
-I get it, your HR department must be filled with little bitches that don’t recognize your talents.
+I get it, your HR department must be filled with little dicks and bitches that don’t recognize your talents.

 I want to explain why I see so many internal job candidates blow it.
 I want to open the kimono and provide insight on those little bitches in the HR department.
 I am a Subject Matter Expert because HRNasty happens to be one of those little bitches that is standing in front of the door of the night club telling you “you aren’t on the list”.

 When I interview an internal job candidate, the number one mistake that I see is that the internal job candidate doesn’t treat the interview seriously enough.
 Because they have been with the company for a number of years, there is a certain level of comfort and confidence when roaming the building or meeting new co-workers.
 It is a subconscious thing.
 Internal job candidates rarely treat interviews half as seriously as external job candidates.
 Just because you worked with Acme Publishing for the last 5 years, doesn’t mean you will be fast tracked into a new position.
 The interview expectations are HIGHER for an internal job candidate than they are for an external candidate.
 Why shouldn’t they be?
 The internal job candidate has 10 ways to Sunday to present better and should know more than any external candidate.
 Unfortunately, based on the interviews I have conducted, 90% of the time, the EXTERNAL candidates treat the interview much more seriously than their internal job candidate counterparts.
 Ninety percent of the time, the internal job candidate presents 10 times worse than the external candidate.